boltsparts/BOLTS_archive/backends/website/docs/sources/0.3/general/drawing.md

 The main purpose of drawings in BOLTS is to give a quick visual explanation of the meaning of the parameters of the class.
-It is not a full-fledged technical drawing, whose purpose is to provide all the informations necessary to produce the part.
+It is not a full-fledged technical drawing, whose purpose is to provide all the information necessary to produce the part.
 Nevertheless we borrow some conventions and techniques from technical drawings.